h-akira/wambda/README.md

-# HADS
+# WAMBDA

 ## Overview

-HADS (h-akira AWS Develop with Serverless) is a Python framework for developing serverless web applications on AWS.
+WAMBDA (h-akira AWS Develop with Serverless) is a Python framework for developing serverless web applications on AWS.
 While developed as a successor to [HAD](https://github.com/h-akira/had), the architectural philosophy is significantly different, and in some cases, continuing with HAD may be recommended depending on the use case.

 ## Design Philosophy